-A guided type fall arrester with a flexible anchor line (in accordance with EN 353-2) is a specially-designed connector which can be used by individuals working at heights to protect themselves from falls.
-Such connectors are used to connect up a user’s safety harness with an anchorage device installed on a building or respective substructure.
-A guided type fall arrester with a flexible anchor line is a standard component in a personal protective equipment kit (PPE).
+A guided type fall arrester with a flexible anchor line (in accordance with EN 353-2) is designed to temporarily secure a vertical ladder.
+However, it can also be used as a securing system for carrying out a range of different tasks high up.
+Guided type fall arresters with a flexible anchor line are standard components in a typical personal protective equipment kit (PPE).

-When used in a vertical lifeline system, the guided type fall arrester is not equipped with a manually-adjustable rope shortener.
-Instead, the guided type fall arrester glides along the guide cable on its own and follows the user’s movements.
-If a sudden load is exerted upon the device - in the case of a fall, for example - the device automatically blocks to arrest the fall.
+When used as a vertical lifeline, a guided type fall arrester is never used to shorten the cable distance.
+Instead, the guided type fall arrester glides along the guide cable on its own - following the user’s movements.
+If a sudden load is exerted on the device - in the case of a fall, for example - the fall arrester automatically blocks to arrest the fall.

-According to the DGUV specifications, guided type fall arresters which are part of a personal fall protection kit must be regularly inspected by a PPE specialist and serviced where required.
-Irrespective of these regulations, a maximum usage period has been stipulated.
-Once this period has lapsed, these connectors may no longer be deployed - regardless of their condition - and then need to be replaced.
+According to the DGUV specifications, guided type fall arresters which are part of a personal fall protection kit must be regularly inspected by a PPE specialist (at least every 12 months).
+Irrespective of these regulations, a maximum usage period is stipulated by the manufacturer.
+Once this period has lapsed, the device may no longer be deployed - regardless of its condition - and then needs to be replaced.

 Sharp edge-tested kernmantle cable with rope shortener and energy absorber